go-qml/qml/README.md

     $ export CGO_CPPFLAGS=-I`brew --prefix qt5`/include/QtCore/$QT5VERSION/QtCore
     $ CXX=g++-4.8 go get github.com/niemeyer/qml

-For OSX Mavericks you may need to use `brew install qt5 --HEAD` and check that QT5VERSION is something reasonable like `5.2.0`, `ls /usr/local/Cellar/qt5/HEAD/include/QtCore/ | grep '^5'` should also work.
+For Mac OS X Mavericks you may need to use `brew install qt5 --HEAD` and check that QT5VERSION is something reasonable like `5.2.0`, `ls /usr/local/Cellar/qt5/HEAD/include/QtCore/ | grep '^5'` should also work.

 Requirements on Windows
 -----------------------